mauricelam/DockToRight/README.md

 Ubuntu (Chromium): `~/.config/chromium/Default/User StyleSheets/Custom.css`

-Credits to [Darcy Clarke](http://darcyclarke.me/) for the file locations
+Credits to [Darcy Clarke](http://darcyclarke.me/) and his sources for the file locations

 For more details on how to install the theme, see [this blog post](http://darcyclarke.me/design/skin-your-chrome-inspector/)